hashicorp/terraform-provider-aws/website/docs/d/ec2_transitgateway_route_table_propagations.html.markdown

 * `filter` - (Optional) Custom filter block as described below.

-* `tags` - (Optional) Mapping of tags, each pair of which must exactly match a pair on the desired transit gateway route table association.

 More complex filters can be expressed using one or more `filter` sub-blocks, which take the following arguments: